Thanksgiving – Then & Now

 That Franklin D. Roosevelt, presiding over a nation crushed by economic job-less depression, would proclaim for citizens to thank God for their blessings, midst the brutal poverty of the homeless, starving, and sick?
 Roosevelt would remind citizens that “Americans have thanked God for their blessings.
 In our deepest natures.
 In our very souls, we turn to God in times of trouble and in times of happiness.”?

-That music video expresses the essence of what Thanksgiving Day means.
+The above music video expresses the essence of what Thanksgiving Day means.

 Happy Thanksgiving.